Alfresco/alfresco-ng2-components/docs/core/components/data-column.component.md

 <!-- {% endraw %} -->

-In the Example below we will shows capitalised custom name for a column:
+In the example below we will show capitalised custom name for a column:

 <!-- {% raw %} -->